 We recommend the United Orhto Fractured Patella knee brace, a full-length, complete knee immobilizer.
 The long length of the knee brace is vital to help to keep the knee still.
 Shorter braces, while more comfortable and less cumbersome, will still allow some movement and are not recommended.

 This brace is recommended to be worn with an undersleeve for better comfort and to prevent any rubbing and irritation of the skin.

 This knee brace has a hinged design that can be set to full extension for the period of complete immobilization.

 It is then possible to increase the range of movement incrementally once the initial phase has been completed and there has been satisfactory healing.

 The open design can be more comfortable, especially in warmer temperatures.
 It is recommended to be worn with an undersleeve for comfort.

-This is a cotton under-sleeve that can make these long braces more comfortable by preventing rubbing and irritation of the skin.
+This cotton under-sleeve can make these long braces more comfortable by preventing rubbing and irritation of the skin.
 We recommend using a sleeve like this under a brace.

 With the immobilization of the knee, it will be necessary to use crutches.
 This will also ensure non-weight bearing to aid healing.